sd17spring/sd17spring.github.io/_assignments/final-project/architectural-review.md

 Reviews](/project/Technical_Review_Deliverable_and_Rubric.pdf)
 given to students at the beginning of the year.

-## Before the Technical Review
+## Before the Architectural Review

-The core of the technical review is a constructive discussion between the presenting team and the audience.
+The core of the architectural review is a constructive discussion between the presenting team and the audience.
 In order to get the most out of this conversation, you must prepare a Preparation and Framing document ahead of time.